Back to Colorado

 Passed [*]

-• Adds a limit that prices cannot exceed ten percent above the expected price.
+• Adds a new condition stating that prices must exceed ten percent above a certain amount for the rules to apply.

 L.005